HL7NZ/nhi/fsh/ig-data/input/pagecontent/notes.md

 In this implementation, the PractitionerRole resource is not separate to the Patient resource - rather it is contained within the Patient resource.

-Refer to [the example](Patient-Gp-Patient.html) of representing a patients GP.